 For me, the hiring process was pretty straightforward.
 It was basically the Academy at the state college where all the training and certification is held.
 You have to pass a certain amount of prerequisites before you’re even allowed into the Academy.
+The requirements to attend the academy can be similar to the requirements to become a police officer.
 You don’t actually have to be sponsored by an agency or have a job pending.
-You can pay your own way through the Academy, but they do model the admission process after what you would expect to see in any police agency-i.e., polygraph, background investigations, psychological tests, as well as drug screening, things like that.
-So it was helpful because it took some of the mystery out of the whole process and in the end, I was offered a job here just as I was exiting the Academy.
-The process of self sponsoring your way through a Police Academy varies by state.
+You can pay your own way through the Academy, but they do model the admission process after what you would expect to see in any police agency.
+There can be a law enforcement entrance exam, in Florida the FBAT Test is the commonly used exam.
+There can be police interview questions, drug screening, a police fitness test, polygraph exam, psychological evaluations questions.
+It is also a requirement to pass a police background.
+So it was helpful because it took some of the mystery out of the whole process, and in the end, I was offered a job here just as I was exiting the Academy.

 How to attend the Police Academy on Your Own